 Embark on a morning wildlife safari drive for more wildlife viewing inside the park.
 In the afternoon, take a boat cruise on the Kazinga Channel to view birds, hippos, and, with a bit of luck, elephants or big cats.

-Catch a flight from Entebbe to Nairobi and transfer to hotel.
+Catch a flight from Entebbe to Nairobi and transfer to our hotel.

 After your flight, transfer to the hotel.
 Take some time to explore Nairobi before meeting your group back at the hotel for a second orientation meeting.
 Here, you will meet your Kenyan CEO for this duration of the tour, and new travellers that may join you for the rest of your journey.